 This is because these apps make messaging much cheaper as they are normally completely free to use.
-They also allow us to group message, so we can hold a conversation with all our family members for example or a group of friends, and to attach files, such images, and hyperlinks to web pages.
+They also allow us to send group messages, such as holding a conversation with all our family members or a group of friends.
+Finally, it also allows us to attach files, such images, and hyperlinks to web pages.

 Instant messaging is proprietary, meaning you need the person you are messaging with to have the same IM app as you.
-This can lock you into a type of device where the app isn’t available on others.
+This can lock you into a type of device if the app isn’t available on other devices.
 Apple iMessage, for example, can only be used on Apple devices.

 Voice over Internet Protocol is a type of software that allows you to have a real-time voice and video conversation.
 Skype is a popular example of this kind of software.

-We commonly use a personal computer or mobile devices to hold VoIP calls.
+We commonly use a personal computer or mobile device to hold VoIP calls.
 However, many different entertainment devices, such as smart televisions and games consoles, can also use software like Skype.

 This has become more and more popular as an alternative to traditional phone calls in recent years.
 This is due to its ability to have video along with voice, the ability to hold group conversations and it being much cheaper (most VoIP software is free to use).
-This particularly makes it a great tool to keep in touch with family and friends living in other countries.
+This makes it a particularly useful tool to keep in touch with family and friends living in other countries.

 Do you use digital devices in your social life?
 What are the impacts of it on you?
 How has it improved your life and has there been any drawbacks?

 So to summarise what we’ve learnt in this lesson:

 - Education & Training uses of digital devices include interactive whiteboards, virtual learning environments & online learning websites.
 This has made education more easily accessible, even from home.